jlouis/maps_eqc/README.md

 The current model crashes `OTP-17.4.1-1428-g7409949` with a segmentation fault.
 I have yet to figure out what is wrong, but something is wrong.

+Furthermore, we break OTP-17.4.1 as well on map equality.

 ## Features

 We currently test against the following features: